aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 vmc container termina lxc-nixos
 ```

-This will error out telling you that the container cannot be found.
+This command will likely error out, complaining that the container cannot be
+found.
 Fear not!
-The container has started in the background and you'll get a shell (by
+The container has started in the background.
+Once it gets an
-re-running the same command) once it gets an IP.
-Now you should be able to see
+IP, you'll get a shell by re-running the same command.
+You should then be
-`garcon` and `sommelier` running correctly.
+able to check that `garcon` and `sommelier` are correctly running.

 ```bash
 vmc container termina lxc-nixos